Starting Piano Lessons

 People who start piano lessons for the first time, or who resume after a break of many years often ask me for advice about what to expect.
 I usually respond by asking a few straightforward questions:

-To see any noticeable results, piano lessons are a medium to long-term commitment, requiring more than just a 40 minute weekly session with your piano teacher.
-That's only a small part of it.
+- To see any noticeable results, piano lessons are a medium to long-term commitment, requiring more than just a 40 minute weekly session with your piano teacher.
 To achieve the goals the two of you agree in your piano lesson, you'll need to set up a practice schedule to do the homework assigned by your piano tutor.
-To progress in any significant way and justify the money you're paying in piano tuition fees, you'll ideally need to dedicate a certain number of practice sessions in between, to make sure you're prepared for the next lesson.
+To progress in any significant way and justify the money you're paying in piano tuition fees, you'll need to dedicate a minimum number of practice sessions in between, to make sure you're prepared for the next lesson.